Pecos gambusia

-The Pecos gambusia (Gambusia nobilis) is a species of fish in the family Poeciliidae endemic to the Pecos River in Texas and New Mexico in the United States.
+The Pecos gambusia (Gambusia nobilis), also known as the Pecos mosquitofish, is a species of fish in the family Poeciliidae endemic to the Pecos River in Texas and New Mexico in the United States.
 This two-inch species, as most of its family, is a livebearer.
 Females produce broods of up to 40 fry every four to five days.
 The fish are omnivorous, eating algae and small invertebrates, and are endangered due to loss of their spring-fed desert habitat.